 If your switch is running PVST+, rapid PVST+, or MSTP, you can enable the BPDU guard feature for the entire switch or for an interface.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.

 Understanding BPDU Filtering

 The BPDU filtering feature can be globally enabled on the switch or can be enabled per interface, but the feature operates with some differences.